-Andy Barr has served as the U.S. Congressman for Kentucky’s Sixth Congressional District since January of 2013.
-Congressman Barr is a senior Member of the House Financial Services Committee and is Ranking Member of the Financial Services Subcommittee on National Security, International Development and Monetary Policy.
-In the 117th Congress, Congressman Barr also began serving on the House Foreign Affairs Committee, and serves on the Foreign Affairs Subcommittee on Asia, the Pacific, Central Asia and Nonproliferation.
+Andy Barr has served as the U.S. Congressman for Kentucky’s Sixth Congressional District since January 2013.
+Congressman Barr is a senior member of the House Financial Services Committee (HFSC) and the House Foreign Affairs Committee (HFAC).
+In early 2023, House Speaker Kevin McCarthy appointed Congressman Barr to the House Select Committee on the Strategic Competition between the U.S. and the Chinese Communist Party (CCP).

 Throughout his time in Congress, Congressman Barr has been a staunch advocate for veterans.
 In the 116th Congress, Congressman Barr served on the House Veterans’ Affairs Committee.
 In 2019, he introduced and helped enact into law amendments to the Edith Nourse Rogers Science, Technology, Engineering and Mathematics (STEM) Scholarship as part of the Forever GI Bill.
 These amendments lowered the credit hour requirement in the scholarship that made it more accessible to student veterans across the country.
 Congressman Barr also worked to address the crisis of veteran suicide, successfully expanding equine assisted therapy (EAT) as an innovative treatment for veterans struggling with post-traumatic stress disorder (PTSD) and other invisible wounds of war.
 Barr’s efforts culminated in historic EAT provisions being included in the Commander John Scott Hannon Veterans Mental Health Care Improvement Act.

-Congressman Barr is also focused on strengthening Kentucky’s signature bourbon, equine, coal, agriculture and manufacturing industries, and serves as co-chair of the bipartisan Congressional Horse and Bourbon Caucus’.
+Congressman Barr is also focused on strengthening Kentucky’s signature bourbon, equine, coal, agriculture and manufacturing industries, and serves as co-chair of the bipartisan Congressional Horse and Bourbon Caucuses.
 In 2020, the Horseracing Integrity and Safety Act, led by Congressman Barr was signed into law by President Trump.
 This represented the most transformational and consequential reform of the thoroughbred horseracing industry since enactment of the Interstate Horseracing Act of 1978 and solidifies the industry for decades to come.
-Congressman Barr also secured the passage of legislation that made permanent the Craft Beverage Modernization and Tax Reform Act (CBMTRA) in December of 2020, which was set to expire at year-end.
+Congressman Barr secured the passage of legislation that made permanent the Craft Beverage Modernization and Tax Reform Act (CBMTRA) in December of 2020, which was set to expire at year-end.
 This legislation lowers the Federal Excise Tax (FET) rates for distillers and includes Congressman Barr’s AGED Distilled Spirits Act (ADSA), which is a huge boost for the Kentucky bourbon industry.

 Congressman Barr graduated from Lexington's Henry Clay High School in 1992, earned his Bachelor of Arts degree in Government and Philosophy from the University of Virginia in 1996, and received his law degree from the University of Kentucky in 2001.